rabibiswal/rabibiswal.github.io/_posts/2016-01-15-a-brief-on-authentiction-mechanism.md

 	- Shared systems (may create security issues)
 	- lack of necessary infrastructure etc.

-- **Claim Based Identity**
+- **Claim Based Authentication**
 	With the increased need for cross-organization collaboration `Identity Providers` came into picture.
 An Identity Provider is a trusted entity across applications of different networks.
+This brings few interesting topics.
+How do applications with in local network identify an Identity Provider?With heterogeneous network infrastructures, how do applications accepts a legitimate user who claims to be authenticated by Identity Provider?

+	First, application has to `trust` the Identity Provider (this process is done offline by a process call app registration).

+	Then comes the usage of `Token`.
+A token is a special string that is digitally signed by Identity Provider.

+	>Two popular token formats are SAML(Security Assertion Markup Language) and JWT(JSON Web Token).
+SAML is basically a XML style token format, where as, JWT is JSON based.

+	A token contains, `Claims` (attributes of user's identity).

+	Claim based authentication introduced bunch of protocols.
+Two populars are `SAML` and `WS-Federation`.

+- **OAuth 1.0**
+	OAuth emerged from collaboration of different companies like Twitter,Google, Yahoo to eliminate the loopholes in Claim based authentication and to support growing user base on public Internet.

+- **OAuth 2.0**